 In Spanish, the word for laugh is reir.
 Chabacano also uses this word, but with some alterations.
-The word is 'ri' (with a stress at the end).
-I am not sure if there is anyone who says 'rei', which is what someone who studies Chabacano and knows Spanish would guess the word for 'laugh' should be in Chabacano.
+The word is ri (or re).
+I am not sure if there is anyone who says rei, which is what someone who studies Chabacano and knows Spanish would guess the word for 'laugh' would be in Chabacano.

-Some people would say 'ri que ri', which actually means to laugh a lot or to laugh and laugh.
+Some people would say ri que ri, which actually means to laugh a lot or to literally laugh and laugh.
 Throughout time, people started treating this phrase as one word and eventually came to mean simply, to laugh.
-Some people pronounce this as 'ri-ki-ri'.
-Others say tare or tari and think that it is a single word meaning to laugh.
-In reality, ta is a present tense marker and therefore this should be treated as two words, ta ri, or ta re.
+Some people pronounce this as rikiri.
+Others say ta ri (or ta re) and will even treat this as a single word thinking that the word for laughter in Chabacano is ta ri or ta re.
+In reality, ta is a present tense marker and therefore this should be treated as two words, ta + ri, or ta + re.

-Camins' Chabacano dictionary lists both ri and rei, while Santos' only has the word ri.
+Camins' Chabacano dictionary spells this word as ri and rei, while Santos' only has the word ri.

 Here are some sentences using the Chabacano ri.